-- "As we talked about, this year we are going to learn about how best to be kind, compassionate, and considerate to ourselves and others.
-We'll be learning many ways to do this, and this agreement that we created together is our first step. - In one word or sentence, is there anything you learned today that you might use another time to help yourself or someone else meet their needs?"
-Ask students to share out or write in their journals.
+- "This year we are going to learn about how best to be kind to ourselves and others.
+We'll be learning ways to do this, and this agreement that we created together is our first step! - In one word or sentence, is there anything you learned today that you might use another time to help yourself or someone else meet their needs?"

+Ask students to share out, or write in their journals.